Lavender Companion Plants: Enhancing Your Herb Garden

 Additionally, both lavender and sage have strong scents that can deter pests, and their different leaf textures and colors can create a visually appealing contrast in the garden.

-Learn more about growing herbs in our guide Herbs That Can Be Planted Together: The Best Combinations.
+Learn more about growing herbs in my guide Herbs That Can Be Planted Together: The Best Combinations.

 Marigolds: